cburdine/materials-ml-workshop/MaterialsML/neural_networks/basics.md

 ($\alpha$ is chosen such that $0 < \alpha \ll 1$.
 Typically, $\alpha = 10^{-3}$)

-* _Sigmoid Linear Unit (SiLU)_:
+* _Sigmoid Linear Unit (SiLU)_ :

 $$\frac{x}{1 + e^{-x}}$$

-The activation function used is ofte chosen depending on the kind of outputs desired for each neuron and the kind of model being used.
+The activation function used is chosen depending on the kind of outputs desired for each neuron and the kind of model being used.
 In most cases, the ReLU activation function is a good choice.

 Below, we write some Python code that visualizes each of these activation functions: